khushpatelmd/selfsupervised-training-ehr/README.md

 │
 └── utils
      └── utils.py - misc utils
+     └── requirements.txt - python libraries

 ```
 <hr />

 # Requirements
-The `requirements.txt` file should list all Python libraries that your notebooks
-depend on, and they will be installed using:
+The `requirements.txt` file contains all Python libraries and they will be installed using:
 ```
 pip install -r requirements.txt
 ```